edgelesssys/constellation/rfc/image-api.md

 - `GET /constellation/v2/ref/<REF>/stream/<STREAM>/<VERSION>/image/`
   - [`info.json` returns the lookup table for the given image version.](#image-lookup-table-v2)
+  - `measurements.json` contains the measurements for the given image version.
+  - `measurements.json.sig` returns the signature of the measurements file.

 - `GET /constellation/v1/ref/<REF>/stream/<STREAM>/<VERSION>/image/`
   - [`info.json` returns the lookup table for the given image version.](#image-lookup-table-v1)
   - `sbom.<format>.json` contains SBOM files for the given image version.
 The exact formats and file names are TBD.